loki567/real-time-face-detection/README.md

 A deep learning model using vgg16 model and my own top layers for real time face detection with bounding boxes.
+I have only taken 90 images and used albumentation software to augument my images randomly by randomly cropping, brigthness, flips etc. with which i have obtained 5400 images.
+The cool thing about albumentations is that, once we have given bounding box for the original image.
+For each augumented image, the bounding box will be created.